MISSION STATEMENT - Function of the Office of Sponsored Programs

 The federal government, state and local governments, and certain profit and nonprofit entities provide funds which enable colleges and universities to create new programs, expand research opportunities, and undertake developmental activities which benefit both the general public and the educational institution itself.
 The Office of Sponsored Programs encourages faculty and staff efforts to obtain such outside sponsorship through its provision of services and support to the Gallaudet community in these endeavors.
 Within its purview, the Office of Sponsored Programs:

-- Assists in locating potential funding sources and provides individual training in the use of Community of Science (COS) funding database;
+- Assists in locating potential funding sources and provides individual training in the use of the COS/Pivot funding database;

-- Disseminates individualized information pertinent to the availability of (and deadlines for) external funding opportunities for research, training, and services through COS.
+- Disseminates individualized information pertinent to the availability of (and deadlines for) external funding opportunities for research, training, and services through COS/Pivot's personalized funding alert.

 - Guides faculty in the preparation of proposal applications, including budgets, to ensure conformity with university policy, sponsor criteria, and federal, state and local regulations;

-- Reviews proposals from an editorial perspective and provides feedback as needed to ensure a quality proposal is submitted in the University's name.
+- Reviews proposals from an editorial perspective, when sufficient lead time prior to the OSP's deadline is available, and provides feedback as needed to ensure a quality proposal is submitted in the University's name.

-- Negotiates terms and conditions of grants and contracts, in coordination with the principal investigator, and prepares such grants and contracts for acceptance by the Director of Sponsored Programs who is authorized to commit the university to the performance of the proposed projects;
+- Negotiates terms and conditions of grants and contracts, in coordination with the principal investigator, and prepares such grants and contracts for acceptance by the Authorized Institutional Official (the Gallaudet staff member who is authorized to commit the University to the performance of the proposed projects) per A&O Policy 2.09;

-- Coordinates compliance with federal and District of Columbia regulations and university policies including routing and approval of federal proposals;
+- Coordinates compliance with federal and District of Columbia regulations for federal grant proposals as well as university policies including required internal "Intent to Submit" and "Routing and Approval" processes;

 - Facilitates projects for adherence to sponsor terms and conditions, including rebudgeting actions, and requests for extensions, continuations, supplements or renewals of existing awards;